jsh58/Genrich/README.md

 ```
   -R  <file>       Output file for PCR duplicates (only with -r)
 ```
-* This log file lists the headers of reads classified as PCR duplicates, followed by the alignment, the header of the read it matched, and the alignment type.
+* This log file lists the header of each read/fragment classified as a PCR duplicate, followed by the alignment, the header of the read/fragment it matched, and the alignment type.
 For example:
 ```
 SRR5427888.426     chr11:40276009-40276085             SRR5427888.353     paired
 SRR5427888.9678    chr4:80273698,+;chr2:133028456,-    SRR5427888.9507    discordant